aota/deepfreezefest.ca/whats-on.md

 **Here's just a taste of some of the acts Deep Freeze has in store for you.
 Check back mid-December to download the full program.**

 ## A whole ton of viking fun in one weekend!
 The Deep Freeze Winter Festival is a free family event that brings together the Ukrainian, Franco-Albertan, Franco-African, First Nations, and Acadian/East Coast communities to revel in the magic and beauty of winter.
-This year, **The RETURN of the Vikings!** will offer exciting opportunities for both patrons and artists creating unexpected experiences celebrating the community through its urban landscape and exceptional spaces.
+This year, the theme **Fairies and Elves and Ogres...Oh My!!** will offer exciting opportunities for both patrons and artists creating unexpected experiences celebrating the community through its urban landscape and exceptional spaces.

 ## January 9, 2016
 **118 Ave, 90 - 94 Street**